DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/reference/options.md

     Flag that allows return URL validation to accept full URL that includes the IdentityServer origin.
 Defaults to *false*.

+* ***PromptValuesSupported*** (added in *v7.0.7*)

+    The collection of OIDC prompt modes supported and that will be published in discovery.
+By default, this includes all values in *Constants.SupportedPromptModes*.
+If the *CreateAccountUrl* option is set, then the "create" value is also included.
+If additional prompt values are added, a customized [*IAuthorizeInteractionResponseGenerator"*]({{<ref "/ui/custom">}}) is also required to handle those values.

 ## Caching
 Caching settings for the stores.
 Available on the *Caching* property of the *IdentityServerOptions* object.
 These settings only apply if the respective caching has been enabled in the services configuration in startup.